 In Table~\ref{tab:experiments} we have summarized all available mass ratios, mixing angles, and $CP$ angles of quark and lepton sectors.
 Considering that the $U(1)_{\rm FN}$ was broken at a very high energy scale $\sim M_{\rm PL}$, all the numbers in Table~\ref{tab:experiments} should also be evaluated at a high energy scale.
-From Ref.~\cite{Huang:2020hdv,Martin:2019lqd}, we can see that the mass ratio of the quark and lepton sectors are almost energy-independent as long as the energy scale larger than $\sim 10^8\,{\rm GeV}$.
+From Refs.~\cite{Huang:2020hdv,Martin:2019lqd}, we can see that the mass ratio of the quark and lepton sectors are almost energy independent as long as the energy scale larger than $\sim 10^8\,{\rm GeV}$.
 Therefore, we can safely substitute the mass ratio at $\sim 10^{12}\, {\rm GeV}$ for the results at $\sim M_{\rm PL}$.
-As for the mixing angles and $CP$ angle, we assume that they are energy-independent.
+As for the mixing angles and $CP$ angle, we assume that they are energy independent.